 Direct footage taken on farms highlights that the efficiency and scope of the animal agriculture system fundamentally depends on a massive infrastructure of systematized exploitation and suffering.
 Killing an average of 2.2 million animals per day leaves no room for treating farm animals with dignity and care that they deserve.
 They are treated as mere commodities.
 And they suffer as a result.
 They suffer immensely.

-Our society has constructed an incredible architecture of animal cruelty, the likes of which most of the public will never witness or come to appreciate, yet exists solely due to the demand for animal-derived foods.
+Our society has created an entrenched system of institutionalized animal cruelty, the likes of which most of the public will never witness or come to appreciate, yet exists solely due to the demand for animal-derived foods.
 This cruel system has been made possible by a deep and disturbing relationship between agribusiness and politicians that work to keep the food system opaque and normalizes the routine violence towards farm animals.
 With the recent emergence of Ag-Gag laws in Canada, the concealment of industry practices is further entrenched as these laws criminalize whistleblowers that attempt to uncover animal cruelty on farms.
 Had Ag-Gag laws been in place during the time that the investigations featured on this page took place, it would be the whistleblower, not the abuser, who would be facing criminal charges and jail time.
 Unfortunately, ag-gag laws have now become reality in Canada.
 As a result, the systemic abuse of animals on farms has been further cloaked in secrecy.

 The meat and dairy industries spend hundreds of millions of dollars to convince Canadians that animal cruelty and animal agriculture are mutually exclusive.
 Governments also include provisions in their animal cruelty laws that exempt the inhumane treatment of farm animals, which we call the state-sanctioned animal cruelty provision.
 These industries wield incredible power and influence in our political and justice systems.
 They make these systems work for them by steering agricultural policy, ensuring billions of dollars of public funds are used to prop up the meat and dairy sectors, and by compelling politicians to introduce draconian Ag-Gag laws.
 They ensure their teams of lawyers convince the courts to criminalize the photographers, not the abusers.